 8 March 2019

-Ian Hare (former Organ Scholar, King’s College, Cambridge) will perform my organ voluntary Marche Royale in a recital at Kendal Parish Church (starts at 12.30 PM).
+Ian Hare (former Organ Scholar, King’s College, Cambridge) performed my organ voluntary Marche Royale in a recital at Kendal Parish Church.

 25 February 2019